-A birds-eye-view of our \fpt algorithm is as follows: given a feasible instance of \divkmedian, we start by enumerating collections of facility subsets that satisfy the lower-bound requirements.
-For each collection satisfying the criteria, we derive a constant-factor approximation of the optimal cost with respect to that particular collection.
-Given that at least one of these feasible solutions contain the optimal solution, the corresponding approximate solution obtained will serve as an approximation for \divkmedian.
+\xhdr{Overview of $\fpt(\kt)$ algorithm} A birds-eye-view of our \fpt algorithm is as follows: In Section~\ref{sec:algorithm:enumerating}, for a feasible instance of \divkmedian (\divkmeans resp.), we start by enumerating collections of facility subsets that satisfy lower and upper bound requirements.
+In Section~\ref{sec:algorithm:fpt-divkmedian}, for each collection satisfying the criteria, we derive a constant-factor approximation of the optimal cost with respect to that particular collection.
+Given that at least one of these feasible solutions contain the optimal solution, the corresponding approximate solution obtained will serve as an approximation for \divkmedian (\divkmeans resp.).